Unhyping the Hype Cycle: Five Secrets to Building an Attention Dashboard for Any Innovation

 Let’s see how we can do better.

 Anyone who has sat through a corporate PowerPoint presentation or Investor Pitch Contest has seen the Gartner Hype Cycle.
-As testament to Gartner’s excellent marketing, most corporate followers can recite it by heart: After a trigger event, hype grows quickly, peaks, crashes just as quickly, and then slowly reaches a balanced equilibrium.
+As a testament to Gartner’s excellent marketing, most corporate followers can recite it by heart: After a trigger event, hype grows quickly, peaks, crashes just as quickly, and then slowly reaches a balanced equilibrium.
 It’s so reasonable and intuitive that most of us rarely question its basic premise.

 Since 2009, Gartner has published a so-called “Hype Cycle” for all manner of markets, technologies, and trends.
-In fact, the model has become so popular that “analysts” now publish nearly 60 different hype cycle charts each year – from Supply Chains to Digital Marketing to Government Technology.
+The model has become so popular that “analysts” now publish nearly 60 different hype cycle charts each year – from Supply Chains to Digital Marketing to Government Technology.
 Here’s the gotcha: When we apply even the most modest level of scrutiny to it, each assumption that underpins the Gartner Hype Cycle falls apart.

 Great marketing.
 Bad science.